gavz/MacC2/README.md

 ![Image](pic33.png)
 7. You can run *docker ps* and validate that the MacC2 server is running (you will see a container named macc2-container listed there)

+**Note: Since I am using a static container name (macc2-container), if you run this setup more than once on the same server, you will need to delete the macc2-container name after each use or else you will get an error "The container name "/macc2-container" is already in use by container".
+You can run the command below to delete the macc2-container after each run:**

+> docker rm macc2-container

 You can then either copy the MacC2_client.py file over to the client and execute for a callback or you can import the macro.txt macro into an Office document and "Enable Macros" when opening for a callback on the client.

 ------